Unomars4/countertui/README.md

 # Countertui

-A small terminal user interface counter application built with 🦀 and ratatui.
+A small terminal user interface counter application built with Rust 🦀 and Ratatui.

 ## License